Skip to main content

 Swales’ (1990) Delineation of Discourse Communities in Practice For many years scholars have directed their efforts to identify the key features that define a discourse community as such.
 It should come as no surprise that it was not until 1990 that those features became clearly delimited, thanks to Swales’ (1990) research in this field.
 According to Swales (1990), there are six key characteristics that are necessary to identify a group of individuals as a discourse community.
 The purpose of this paper is to examine four prescribed articles under the light of Swales’ theory as regards discourse community requirements.
 As a first requirement, Swales (1990) postulates that, whether tacitly or explicitly, a discourse community pursues a set of common goals which are public.
 In accord with this concept, Kelly-Kleese (2004) contends that the community college should be considered a discourse community in its own right because ¨Its members have, over time, develop...

-Contrastive Analysis of Results and Discussion Sections in Medicine and Education Research Articles
+Contrastive Analysis of Introduction and Methods Sections